Dear Design Doctor,

 ‘You are not the only creative wondering why shops and galleries charge so much commission!
 This is a very popular question and many (especially) new creatives often struggle with this.

-To be honest a mark up or commission of 250% or 2.5 is very standard for galleries and retailers, and not that expensive after all.
+To be honest a mark up or commission of 250% or 2.5 is very standard for galleries and retailers.
 Some retailers might charge less (200%) while others a bit more (300%).

 What does this mean?
 If you sell something to a retailer then they will add their commission rate to calculate the retail price.
-For example if you sell a shop buyer an embroidered cushion at £80 then they will charge anywhere between £160,- and £240,- for that cushion in their shop.
-Most likely they will sell your cushion for £195, and yes this means that you will also need to sell it around that price on your own website or at an event.
+For example, if you sell a retail buyer an embroidered cushion at £80 then they will charge anywhere between £160,- and £240,- for that cushion in their shop.
+Most likely they will sell your cushion for £195.
+This does mean that you will also need to sell your cushion at around this price on your own website or at an event.

 If you want to find out more about the different price terms and how these calculations work then click here for a practical blog post.